Reading time: 10 minutes

 2. ↑ Follow here the fabulous route of an Internet package passing through Widemouth Bay – February 5, 2015 – Invisible Infrastructures : The Exciting life of Internet Packet

-3. ↑ Deborah Bach – September 21, 2017 – Microsoft, Facebook and Telxius complete the highest-capacity subsea cable to cross the Atlantic
+3. ↑ Deborah Bach – September 21, 2017 – Microsoft, Facebook and Telxius complete the highest-capacity subsea cable to cross the Atlantic (broken link)

 4. ↑ David E. Sanger and Eric Schmitt in New York Times – October 25, 2015 – Russian Ships Near Data Cables Are Too Close for U.S. Comfort